gvwilson/sensibleadventures/litany.md

 A hospital bed.
 A pillow.
 A light blanket the same institutional powder blue as the sheets.
-A plastic scoop-backed chair so featureless it looked like a drawing.
+A plastic scoop-backed chair so featureless that it looked like a drawing.
 A single square light panel set into the ceiling.
 A small window with a view of a brown brick wall.
 Nothing he could use as a weapon, nothing he could hurt himself with.
-For one fleeting moment he wondered if it was some kind of video game, but then the faint smell of antiseptic and despair washed away the last effects of whatever drug they had used on him.
+For one fleeting moment he wondered if it was some kind of VR, but then the faint smell of antiseptic and despair washed away the last effects of whatever drug they had used on him.
 He fingered the bruise on his neck,